MP Estate Planning UK

 Why Do We Have Inheritance Tax in the UK?

-We understand that navigating the complexities of Inheritance Tax can be daunting, and that’s why we’re here to help.
-By understanding the reasons behind Inheritance Tax, you can better plan your estate and safeguard your legacy.
+We understand that navigating the complexities of Inheritance Tax can feel overwhelming, and that’s why we’re here to help.
+By understanding the reasons behind Inheritance Tax and how the system actually works, you can better plan your estate and safeguard your family’s future.

 Key Takeaways

-• Inheritance Tax is levied on the estate of the deceased.
+• Inheritance Tax is charged at 40% on the value of a deceased person’s estate above the nil rate band.

-• Seeking professional guidance can ensure you’re making the most of available exemptions.
+• Seeking specialist guidance ensures you’re making the most of every available exemption and relief.

 Understanding Inheritance Tax

-Inheritance tax plays a critical role in the distribution of assets after one’s passing, making it vital to comprehend its mechanisms.
-As experienced professionals in estate planning, we are here to guide you through the complexities of inheritance tax.
+Inheritance Tax plays a critical role in the distribution of assets after a person’s death, making it vital to understand how it works.
+As experienced professionals in estate planning, we’re here to guide you through its complexities — and, more importantly, show you what you can do about it.

 Definition of Inheritance Tax